jesperlndqvst/plain-news/README.md

 A news feed with fake news articles in PHP.

 # Installation
-Clone this repo to your desktop and open a php server in your terminal to run the program.
+Clone this repo to your desktop and open up a php server in your terminal by entering 'php -S localhost:8000' in the repo root folder to run the program.